sammosummo/sammosummo.github.io/_posts/2018-02-10-heritability.md

 h^2 = \frac{\sigma^2_\textrm{A}}{\sigma^2_\textrm{P}}
 $$

-It turns out that for complex traits, most genetic variance is additive[<sup>2</sup>], making narrow-sense heritability a useful statistic in the modern genomics era.
+It is generally believed that for complex traits, most genetic variance is additive[<sup>5</sup>], making narrow-sense heritability a useful statistic in the modern genomics era.
 From here on, I refer to narrow-sense heritability as just heritability.

-[<sup>2</sup>]: https://doi.org/10.1371/journal.pgen.1000008 "Hill, W. G., Goddard, G. E., & Visscher, P. M. (2008).
+[<sup>5</sup>]: https://doi.org/10.1371/journal.pgen.1000008 "Hill, W. G., Goddard, G. E., & Visscher, P. M. (2008).
 Data and theory point to mainly additive genetic variance for complex traits.
 PLoS Genetics, 4(2): e1000008."

 So now that we have defined heritability, how do we estimate it?

-The first step towards estimating heritability using the variance-components method is to place a linear mixed-effects model on the quantitative trait.
+The first step towards estimating heritability is to place a linear mixed-effects model on the trait.
 You may be familiar with linear mixed-effects models from the perspective of regression (see [here](https://ourcodingclub.github.io/2017/03/15/mixed-models.html)).
 If not, don’t worry — they are actually a little easier to understand in the context of heritability estimation, in my opinion.

 Linear mixed-effects models assume that a dependent variable is the sum of one or more fixed effects, one or more random effects, and error: